-Your Gas Water Heater and Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire
+A Gas Water Heater or Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire

-If a flammable substance is used too close to a gas appliance, the pilot light may ignite any fumes
+If a flammable substance is used or stored too close to or in an enclosed area with any gas appliance, the pilot light may ignite fumes and cause a flashback fire

 what causes flashback fires with gas appliances?